 Living History-An Intergenerational Philanthropy Project

 Students will develop sharing and learning relationships with senior friends from a local senior center or retirement home as they volunteer to write the Living History of that person.
 Both generations will discuss how they have been philanthropists in their lives.
 They will write, illustrate and publish their books.
+This unit involves several field trips to a retirement home and one field trip to a local history museum.
+This should be arranged in advance.

 In this lesson the students prepare for their visit to the retirement home.
 First the students create and use a personal timeline and questionnaire to write their autobiographies to be used as the author page in the Living History Book.
 The class will work together to come up with questions to ask their senior friends.
 Finally, they will begin the interview process with their senior friends.